Busty Babe Jessica Weaver Dresses As A Sexy Teacher In Skintight Plaid Dress & Pigtails

 No matter how good or bad you have it, wake up each day thankful for your life.
 Someone somewhere else is desperately fighting for theirs. ❤️ . .
 Double tap this photo!
 Comment below 3 positive tips you have for a healthier mindset. . . @jj_velasquez_photo #styleinspiration #stylebloogger #fashionphotography #fashionstyle #sunsetsky #positivequotes #positivevibes #positiveenergy #positiveaffirmations #positivevibesonly #positivemindset #healthymind

 To keep the hair out of her face, Weaver tied back her long, blond locks in flirty pigtail braids that hung over the arm of the couch.
 Her part was worn in the middle with bangs sweeping across her forehead.
-Most of her face was not able to be seen in the photo, but Weaver looked to have a small amount of makeup with some dark mascara that extended her lashes.
+Most of her face was not seen in the photo, but Weaver looked to have a small amount of makeup with some dark mascara that extended her lashes.

 The update has been a hit thus far, earning Weaver over 32,000 likes and 800-plus comments in three short hours.